arohner/spectrum/README.md

 ```
 which is useful when you want to debug the signature of a form.

-`type-of` can optionally also take a map of keywordized variables to specs
+`type-of` can optionally also take a map of keywordized variables to spects

 ```clojure
 (check/type-of '(string? x) {:x (c/pred-spec #'string?)})